yinhang1107/restaurant_project/README.md

 - Clicking on new button or the name of the item will navigate user to a form to edit data.
 ![Item Form](https://s2.im.ge/2021/06/18/o3ZFC.png)

 - In the News tab, user can create, delete and edit post.
-Clicking on the edit button will navigate user to Post form to edit data.
+Clicking on the edit button will also navigate user to Post form to edit data.
 ![Dynamic Post](https://s1.im.ge/2021/06/18/o3Kjq.png)

 ## Setup